klangfarbe/Go-for-WordPress/readme.txt

 Contributors: klangfarbe
 Tags: go, baduk, weiqi, sgf, kifu, goban, wgo.js, responsive Requires at least: 4.0
-Tested up to: 4.9
+Tested up to: 5.1
 License: MIT
-Stable tag: 0.6
+Stable tag: 0.7

 Display SGF files with a responsive layout on your WordPress site and access the European Go Database for player information.

+**Important: This plugin is not maintained actively since I do not use WordPress anymore for any of my websites.
+Still it should be working and can be used as is.**

 == Description ==
 This plugin makes use of the great [wgo.js](http://wgo.waltheri.net) library and